Using Chiropractors For Back Pain - Are They All They're Cracked Up To Be?

 So what can you expect on your first visit to a chiropractor?

-Before your first chiropractic treatment you will be thoroughly assessed by the chiropractor to work out what the problem is and how it can be fixed.
+Before your first treatment you will be thoroughly assessed by your chiropractor to work out what the problem is and how it can be fixed.

-You will be asked to complete a detailed questionnaire that will go through such things as your medical history, pain experience and location, how it started, and your lifestyle habits such as regular activities and diet.
+As you will be asked to complete a detailed questionnaire that will go through such things as your medical history, pain experience and location, how it began, and your habits, activities, and diet.

-Once the chiropractor has this background information they will then discuss their philosophy and style of treatment with you along with any risks or dangers.
+Once the chiropractor has all this background information they will then discuss their style of treatment with you along with any risks or dangers.

-This is the perfect time to answer any lingering doubts you may have, so ask as many questions as you can think of to make yourself feel more comfortable.
+So this is the perfect time to answer ask questions and resolve any lingering doubts you may have to make yourself feel more comfortable.

 Because feeling comfortable and relaxed will be a great help once the treatment begins.